'We want to be free': Filipinos demand right to divorce

 Philippine mother-of-three Stella Sibonga is desperate to end a marriage she never wanted.
 But divorce in the Catholic-majority country is illegal, and a court annulment takes years.

-The Philippines is the only place outside the Vatican where divorce is outlawed, with the Catholic Church -- which holds great influence on Philippine society -- opposing the practice as against its teachings.
+The Philippines is the only place outside the Vatican where divorce is outlawed.

-Those in favour of legalising divorce say the ban makes it difficult to escape violent or otherwise abusive spouses, or even for couples to amicably cut ties.
+Pro-divorce advocates argue the ban makes it harder for couples to cut ties and remarry, and escape violent spouses.

 People wanting to end their marriage can ask a court for an annulment or a declaration that the nuptials were invalid from the start, but the government can appeal against those decisions.